ehs5/crmscript_fetcher/readme.md

 # CRMScript Fetcher

-CRMScript Fetcher is a GUI application that can download CRMScripts from your SuperOffice installations, and create the scripts as files within a folder structure on your local PC.
+CRMScript Fetcher is a GUI tool that can download CRMScripts from your SuperOffice installations, and create the scripts as files within a folder structure on your local PC.